Expand description

 - io

-- FST serialization and file format support
+- FST serialization and deserialization in multiple formats.

 - optimization

-- Performance optimization utilities for ArcWeight
+- Performance optimization utilities for ArcWeight.

 - prelude